AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     access-to-variable type is exited normally, there shall be no paths marked as Moved with the object as a root.

+    If a call exits the whole program, there shall be no paths marked as Moved with an output of the callee as root, provided the output is mentioned in the boolean expression of its aspect Program_Exit outside of a reference to the Old attribute.

 11. For a borrowing operation, the borrowed path shall be unrestricted.